adobe/UST-Install-Scripts/README.md

 |Setup and Success Guide | https://adobe-apiplatform.github.io/user-sync.py/en/success-guide/<br/>
 |UST Setup Walkthrough | https://helpx.adobe.com/enterprise/using/user-sync.html

-You can download the Adobe.IO UMAPI certgen tool (windows only) independently [here](https://s3.us-east-2.amazonaws.com/adobe-ust-installer/AdobeIOCertgen.zip) - this is also included as part of the install.
+You can also download the Adobe.IO UMAPI certgen tool (windows only) independently [here](https://s3.us-east-2.amazonaws.com/adobe-ust-installer/AdobeIOCertgen.zip) if you only need to update your cert/keypair.
+This is included as a part of the full installation as well.

 <br/>

 ### **Windows (alternative installation)**

 The [MSI installer](https://s3.us-east-2.amazonaws.com/adobe-ust-installer/AdobeUSTSetup.msi) provides the best experience and can handle python installation automatically.
-However, you may<br/>
-also run the python installer script on Windows for a streamlined setup.
-Note: you must already have python 2.7 or 3.6 installed<br/>
-and on your path.
+However, you may also run the python installer script on Windows for a streamlined setup.
+Note: you must already have python 2.7 or 3.6 installed and on your path.
 From an administrator level powershell, execute the following string:

 <code>((New-Object System.Net.WebClient).DownloadString('https://git.io/fhpuG')) | python</code>